 Can You Grow Bamboo From a Cutting?

 Bamboo can be propagated from an existing plant, though not every part will produce new growth.
-The rhizomes, or horizontal roots, are the best choice for propagation as these are the life-center of the bamboo.
+The rhizomes, or horizontal roots, are the best choice for propagating new plants as these are the life-center of the bamboo.

 Pruning, propagating, and repotting are essential aspects of keeping a potted and indoor bamboo plant.
 Each of these practices helps to keep the bamboo’s growth under control and manageable in size.
 Without regular pruning and occasional repotting, your bamboo plant will quickly outgrow even the largest pot, leaving you with a big broken mess.
 At a minimum, choose a pot twice the size of the root ball for replanting.